 According to research conducted by the Orthopaedic Hospital of Wisconsin, in an examination of studies compiled by the Applied Ergonomics Journal1, one of the main benefits of a standing desk is that it encourages workers to spend less time sitting down.
 In the UK, according to the SMART Work and Life programme2, 87% of employees felt more invigorated and energised taking part in the scheme, which promoted standing and spending less time sitting down at work.

-Even spending just one less hour a day sitting down enables workers to feel more productive, less tired, and more focussed.
+Even spending just one less hour a day sitting down enables workers to feel more productive, less tired, and more focused.
 With this in mind, more companies are promoting healthy workforces by investing in standing desks that are adjustable, enabling workers to work from home or in the office and alternate between sitting and standing.
-In this article, we look at the many health and wellbeing benefits of a standing desk.
+In this article, we look at the many health and well-being benefits of a standing desk.

 Standing desk health benefits